After woman was denied abortion for baby with deadly diagnosis, attorney blames Louisiana's 'vague' laws

 "What the state legislators and the state itself is making Ms. Nancy Davis endure is inhumane," Crump said Friday.
 "She said it profoundly: 'They're making me carry my baby just to bury my baby.'"

-A public letter signed by more than two dozen Louisiana lawmakers and released Thursday claimed the Baton Rouge hospital at the center of the controversy grossly misinterpreted the law and that Davis was "within the exception" of the state's abortion ban.
+A public letter signed by more than two dozen Louisiana lawmakers and released Thursday claimed the Baton Rouge hospital at the center of the controversy "grossly misinterpreted" the law and that Davis was "within the exception" of the state's abortion ban.

 On Friday, Crump blamed the situation on the state's laws—which impose harsh penalties on doctors who perform abortions—for being too vague.